 We teach phonics using Letters and Sounds.

 In Year 2 children follow the National Curriculum.
-Here is an overview of what is taught in Year 2.
+Here is an overview of what will be taught in Year 2 this year.

-Homework continues in Year 2 and we continue to expect children to read regularly with an adult at home every week.
-A letter is sent home every term outlining exactly what the children are learning in class.
+In Year 2 we continue to expect children to read regularly with an adult at home every week.
+We teach phonics using Letters and Sounds.

 At the end of Year 2 children children are assessed using statutory tests and tasks in reading, writing and maths, along with the teacher’s assessment of their work in class.
 The results of these assessments are reported to parents and carers at the end of the year as part of their end of year report.